20 Incredible Facts About Meteora Monasteries, Greece

 The levitating Meteora Monasteries are famous for their mind-boggling location on top of the Meteora Rocks.
 The East Orthodox religious sites keep countless artifacts and tell a million stories about resilience and human ingenuity.

 Only 6 of the original 24 Meteora Monasteries are still functioning today.
-Nuns inhabit two of them, St. Stephen and St. Barbara (aka Rousanou).
-Monks live in the other four, The Great Meteoron, Varlaam, The Monastery of the Holy Trinity, and St. Nicholas Anapausas.
+Nuns inhabit two of them, St. Stephen and St. Barbara (aka Roussanou).
+Monks live in the other four, The Great Meteoron, Varlaam, The Monastery of the Holy Trinity, and St. Nicholas Anapafsas.
 The total monastic population currently counts 67, comprising 17 monks and 50 nuns.

 How Many Facts About Meteora Monasteries, Greece Did You Already Know?